 - Staff and Volunteer phone instructions.
-Ask CCF to help you as you must check that you have credit. - Go over House Rules - Safety issues.
+Ask CCF to help you as you must check that you have credit. - Safety issues.
 What to do in the event of an emergency.
-Staff and Volunteers must know where to find emergency contact numbers etc. - All volunteers must observe the protocol of scat removal and cage cleaning for one week before being allowed into the enclosures. - The Staff and volunteer duties list especially that volunteers need to be proactive and suggest or ask for jobs. - Discuss events/procedures in the coming week on the calendar and dry erase board daily schedule at the Staff House - Tour of the clinic knowing where things are, inventory of medicines etc. - Go on a guided tour of the Safe House.
+Staff and Volunteers must know where to find emergency contact numbers etc. - The Staff and volunteer duties list especially that volunteers need to be proactive and suggest or ask for jobs. - Discuss events/procedures in the coming week from the wall calendar. - Tour of the clinic knowing where things are, cheetah books, inventory of medicines etc. - Go on a guided tour of the Safe House.
 Outdoor kitchen with volunteer fridge, water dispenser toilet etc. Meat Prep area.
-All enclosures with a short history of cats and any ailments etc. Safe House Rules in general.
+All enclosures with short history of cats and any ailments etc. - Safe House Rules in general.
 No smoking.
 No open shoes.
-Keep the compound tidy and pick up litter/nails/glass/wire etc. - Don't walk alone outside.
-Don't go running in the area. - Don't let unknown visitors in (refer to whoever is manager). - Clothing rules in and outside the compound etc. No revealing clothing.
-Wearing inappropriate clothing is disrespectful and can cause unwanted trouble for you and
+Keep compound tidy and pick up litter/nails/glass/wire etc. - Don't walk alone outside.
+Don't go running in the area. - Don't let unknown visitors in (refer to whoever is manager). - Clothing rules in and outside compound etc. No revealing clothing.
+Wearing inappropriate clothing is disrespectful and can cause unwanted trouble for you and CCF-Hargeisa. - Overall Project plan.

-CCF-Hargeisa.

-- Overall Project plan.
 Stage One Safe House and veterinary clinic.
 Stage Two 2 compounds with bigger enclosures.
-Final Stage Three - Develop a Cheetah Sanctuary at Geed Deeble, one hour out of Hargeisa. - Project partners: MoERD, Veterinary Universities and international zoos, others.
+Final Stage Three - Develop a Cheetah Sanctuary at Geeddeeblee, one hour out of Hargeisa. - Project partners: MoERD, Veterinary Universities and international zoos, others.